 Clery Act Reporting.
 In accordance with the Clery Act and the Violence Against Women Act (VAWA), statistical information regarding certain offenses will be included in the College's annual safety and security report in a manner that does not include any personally identifiable information.
-In addition, College administrators will issue timely warnings for incidents reported that pose a serious and ongoing threat to the safety of the campus community.
+All employees who are designated as Campus Security Authorities for the purposes of the Clery Act must immediately provide non-identifying statistical information regarding all reported incidents of sexual assault, dating violence, domestic violence, and stalking.